What Free Courses to Take?

 For Statistic Freaks #1: Introduction to Statis-tical Learning

 The book Introduction to Statistical Learning is probably my favorite stats book and this is the course that follows it.
 The presenters are leaders in this field and are extremely fun to watch.
 Really enjoyed learning statistics following this course and the book

 For Statistic Freaks #2: Statistical Rethinking

-Statistical Rethinking book by Richard McElreath is great introduction to Bayesian methods.
-Besides the book there are great video lectures you can follow along.
+Statistical Rethinking book by Richard McElreath is a great introduction to Bayesian methods.
+Besides the book, there are great video lectures you can follow along.
 Everything could be found HERE.

-The list will have you busy for some time, but it will be worth it.
+The list will keep you busy for some time, but it will be worth it.
 I just started Finance for Everyone: Smart Tools for Decision-Making.
-Apparently it is very good.
-Besides I plan re-watching some of the above.
+Apparently, it is very good.
+Besides, I plan re-watching some of the above.
 Some courses are worth watching more than once.